newrelic/docs-website/src/data-dictionary/events/K8sPodSample/statefulsetName.md

   - K8sPodSample
 ---

-Name of the StatefulSet that the container is associated with, to be used as an identifier.
+Name of the StatefulSet the container is associated with.